 3 Explaining our forecast

 In this paper we aim to develop and evaluate a novel method for explaining the output of a demand forecasting system through textual data.
 Despite its huge demand, and immense commercial potential, surprisingly this area of research has received relatively less attention but is growing at an amazing pace.
-Concisely, in this paper, we propose a novel technique to explain the mid-term forecasted demand (with a prediction horizon of ~1 year) we leverage two orthogonal aspects, namely, i) temporal sentiment and, ii) topic models, to provide a better understanding of AI forecasting models.
+Concisely, in this paper, we propose a novel technique to explain the mid-term forecasted demand (with a prediction horizon of ~1 year).
+We leverage two orthogonal aspects, namely, i) temporal sentiment and, ii) topic models, to provide a better understanding of AI forecasting models.
 Furthermore, the insights from representation and embeddings obtained from these models, logic can be associated with domain knowledge to provide a better-contextualized explanation to the user.

 3.1 GMI Data

-In our case study we have leveraged a dataset called global market intelligence (GMI) data that contains the comments from sales/operations managers across a wide range of product families, industry sectors and business divisions.
+In our case study we have leveraged a dataset called global market intelligence (GMI) data that contains the comments from internal sales/operations managers from all over the world, across a wide range of product families, industry sectors and business divisions.
 This database is updated on a monthly basis by sales and operations managers across: i) geographical regions, ii) business division wise products, cross sales, iii) market including server/data center, ICT, factory automation, car electronics and distribution.
 For each entry there is a comment and a corresponding score assigned by the manager that captures the sentiment on a scale of 1 to 5, for both market in general as well as for Panasonic specifically.

 3.2 Sentiment Analysis